shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/s3_replication.md

 ## Description

-It's possible to add S3 replication between two S3 buckets in different regions and configure Shotgun to leverage it for faster access to media.
+It's possible to add S3 replication between two S3 buckets in different regions and configure {% include product %} to leverage it for faster access to media.

 ![S3 Replication Diagram](../images/tier1-s3-replication.png)